ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

 # Introduction

-Today I'll be creating a linear regression model to predict house sale prices, training it on a data set describing the sale of individual residential property in Ames, Iowa from 2006 to 2010.
+Today I'll be creating a linear regression model to predict house sale prices, training it on a data set describing the sale of individual residential properties in Ames, Iowa from 2006 to 2010.

 I'm building a linear regression work flow, creating a pipeline of functions as follows: